luisfurquim/stonelizard/README.md

 // The Service.GetResearch method is called when the Service.getResearch operation is requested.
-// According to what was declared in the Service struct, 'Id' is a parameter passed in the REST path, 'trackId' is a parameter passed
+// According to what was declared in the Service struct, 'Id' is a parameter passed in the REST
-// through HTTP header and, this time, no authinfo was declared just to illustrate it is optional func (s *Service) GetResearch(Id int, trackId string) stonelizard.Response {
+// path, 'trackId' is a parameter passed through HTTP header and, this time, no authinfo parameter
+// was declared just to illustrate it is optional func (s *Service) GetResearch(Id int, trackId string) stonelizard.Response {

    // Do whatever your application needs to do in order to retrieve a research from your system, for example: